Skip to content

 Calculate the percentage of customers that are willing to serve as references

-Asking customers to serve as a reference can be a tell-tale sign of their level of enthusiasm.
-Generally speaking, your Promoters should be very willing to rave to prospects about your company’s offering.
-Over time, we suggest you track the percentage of customers that are willing to serve as references.
+Asking customers to serve as a reference can be a tell-tale sign of their enthusiasm.
+Generally speaking, your Promoters should be willing to rave to prospects about your company’s offering.
+Over time, we suggest you track the percentage of customers willing to serve as references.
 Start with your most recent Net Promoter Score or Customer Satisfaction Survey and invite your biggest supporters to your reference program.
-The percentage that is so pleased that they are willing to help your sales team win new business is an indicator your CX efforts are paying off.
+The percentage that is so pleased they are willing to help your sales team win new business indicates that your CX efforts are paying off.
 Here’s an article that discusses how to generate referrals from existing customers.

 Quantify the dollar value of new business obtained through referrals from other customers